Mario-RC/NLP-Documentation/notes/a_persona-based_neural_conversation_model.md

 ## Conclusions

 - We have demonstrated that by encoding personas in distributed representations, we are able to capture personal characteristics such as speaking style and background information.
-In the SpeakerAddressee model, moreover, the evidence suggests that there is benefit in capturing dyadic interactions.
+In the Speaker-Addressee model, moreover, the evidence suggests that there is benefit in capturing dyadic interactions.

 - Our ultimate goal is to be able to take the profile of an arbitrary individual whose identity is not known in advance, and generate conversations that accurately emulate that individual’s persona in terms of linguistic response behavior and other salient characteristics.